alinnman/celestial-navigation/README.md

 ## Celestial Navigation for Dummies

-You use the sextant to read the altitude (angle) of a sun, planet or star above the horizon.
+You use the sextant to read the altitude (angle) of the Sun, the Moon, a planet or a star above the horizon.
 Repeat this several times.
 For each reading you get a circle that can be drawn on a map.
 Now see where these circles intersect.
 This will reveal your position.<br>